philipptrenz/photo-booth/README.md

 Before getting started please check [here](#Unsupported-devices) if the hardware you want to use is supported.
 I tested photo-booth under Ubuntu Linux (64bit), MacOS and Raspbian (Raspberry Pi 3, ARM).
 Anyway, the documentation here will be focused on Linux based systems.

-Also check [here](http://www.gphoto.org/proj/libgphoto2/support.php) if your camera is supported (at least *Image Capture* should be available.
-Please also note, that only the JPEG-mode of your camera is currently supported ( so no RAW or RAW+JPEG).
+Also check [here](http://www.gphoto.org/proj/libgphoto2/support.php) if your camera is supported (at least *Image Capture* should be available).
+Please also note, that only the JPEG-mode of your camera is currently supported (no RAW or RAW+JPEG).

 **Raspbian STRETCH (with desktop):**